Charles Bausman: Early life and education

 Charles Bausman, born 1964, was raised in Greenwich, Connecticut, he graduated from Phillips Exeter Academy, Wesleyan University with a degree in history and attended Columbia University studying business.
 Charles Bausman visited the Soviet Union as a child during his father's time as a reporter in the USSR.

 Expatriate in Russia

 After graduation in the late 1980s, Charles Bausman lived in Russia for nearly thirty years where he worked briefly for NBC News.
 Bausman worked for several Russian private equity firms in agribusinness with Russians who "were the forerunners of the oligarchs," but filed for bankruptcy in 1999.

 In 2018 Bausman moved to Lancaster, Pennsylvania with enough money to purchase property in cash.
 These properties were later abandoned when Bausman returned to Russia after the January 6th Capitol riot.
 Bausman has now returned to Lancaster PA.

 Russian Insider

-Russia Insider was founded by Charles Bausman in 2014 to provide a balance "coverage of Russia [that is] biased and inaccurate."
+Russia Insider was founded by Charles Bausman in 2014; Bausman told BuzzFeed News there was "a demand among the reading public for a view of news about Russia that wasn't so critical," and that the site reflected the founders' own views.
 It is recognized by many as a source of Russian propaganda.